-The PVC (Education and Student Experience), Dr Mairi Watson, has senior responsibility on behalf of the VC for all matters related to education and the student experience, including academic quality matters.

-The Director of Academic Quality Assurance (DAQA), Prof Frank Haddleton, and the Deputy Director of Academic Quality Assurance (DDAQA), Catherine Rendell both report to the PVC (Education and Student Experience), along with the Director of Learning and Teaching (DLT), Prof Helen Barefoot, and her Deputy, Sarah Flynn.
+The PVC (Education and Student Experience), Dr Charmagne Barnes, has senior responsibility on behalf of the VC for all matters related to education and the student experience, including academic quality matters.
+The Director of Academic Quality (DAQ), Prof Frank Haddleton reports to the PVC (Education and Student Experience), along with the Director for Education, Prof Helen Barefoot, and the Director of Student Success, Prof Kate Asante.
+Collectively their teams form the Centre for Education and Student Success (CEdSS).

-The DAQA chairs ASAC and is also Head of the Centre for Academic Quality Assurance (CAQA), which consists of the DAQA, the DDAQA and five Associate Directors of Academic Quality Assurance (ADAQAs).
-Each ADAQA takes responsibility for a School, with responsibilities including to:
+The DAQ chairs ASAC and is also Head of the AQ team within CEdSS, which consists of the DAQ, the Deputy Director of Academic Quality (DDAQ) and five Associate Directors of Academic Quality (ADAQs).
+Each ADAQ takes responsibility for a School, with responsibilities including to:

-- advice and support Schools in discharging their responsibilities for the maintenance of academic standards and the assurance & enhancement of the student educational experience; - promote a culture of enhancement and the dissemination of good practice across Schools; - support the School in the validation and periodic review of its home & collaborative provision; - take an active role in the annual monitoring process; - support the School in its compliance with UPRs & procedures; - take an active role in the academic oversight of the University's collaborative provision; - develop and facilitate QA-related staff development activities.
+- advice and support Schools in discharging their responsibilities for the maintenance of academic standards and the assurance & enhancement of the student educational experience; - promote a culture of enhancement and the dissemination of good practice across Schools; - support the School in the validation and periodic review of its home & collaborative provision; - take an active role in the programme Continuous Enhancement Planning (CEP) process; - support the School in its compliance with UPRs & procedures; - take an active role in the academic oversight of the University's collaborative provision; - develop and facilitate QA-related staff development activities.